naaji-navas/Be-Clean/README.md

 ## Problem Statement

 BeClean is a solution to address the challenge of increasing environmental awareness and encouraging community members to take action in cleaning their local areas.
-The core problem statement we aim to solve is:
+The core problem statement I aim to solve is:

-"How can we use technology to increase environmental awareness and encourage people to take action in their communities?
-Specifically, how can we design an app that allows users to identify areas in need of cleaning, organize and participate in cleaning events, and receive rewards for their efforts?"
+"How can I use technology to increase environmental awareness and encourage people to take action in their communities?
+Specifically, how can I design an app that allows users to identify areas in need of cleaning, organize and participate in cleaning events, and receive rewards for their efforts?"

 This problem statement highlights the main issue the app intends to tackle and outlines its key features, which include: